Contact Us Today (424) 372-3112

 Posted by Sam Israels | Jan 21, 2020

-California Penal Code Sections 664 and 21(a) are the statutes that descried attempted crimes.
-In other words, attempting to commit a crime is itself a crime, and a separate offense that can be charged on its own.
+California Penal Code Sections 664 and 21(a) underscore the gravity of attempted crimes.
+In essence, attempting to commit a crime is not only a violation but also a distinct offense that can be prosecuted independently, emphasizing the serious legal implications.

-This means if you attempt to commit a crime, but are unsuccessful in completing it, you could be charged with the “attempt” of the specific crime.
+Consider this: if you attempt to commit a crime but fail to execute it, you could still be charged with the 'attempt' of that specific crime.
+This underscores the severity of attempted crimes and their potential legal implications.

-An attempt crime is generally described as any act of attempting to commit a crime.
-These type of cases are typically prosecuted in a situation where it can be proven you had a specific intent to commit a certain crime, and took a direct step to commit it.
+An attempted crime is generally described as any act of attempting to commit a crime.
+These types of cases are typically prosecuted in a situation where it can be proven you had a specific intent to commit a certain crime and took a direct step to commit it.

 This means it's possible to be convicted for the “attempt,” even in a situation where you changed your mind at any point before completing the crime.

-Penal Code 21(a) criminalizes all attempt crimes, but does not cover attempted murder, which is defined under Penal Code 664 and 187.
+Penal Code 21(a) criminalizes all attempted crimes but does not cover attempted murder, which is defined under Penal Code 664 and 187.

 Let's review some common examples, which include attempted robbery, burglary, or rape.
-Let's take a situation where you have intent to commit burglary of a home.
-You make an attempt to enter through the front door, but a neighbor observes your actions and shouts out and you run away from the scene.
+Let's take a situation where you have the intent to commit a burglary of a home.
+You make an attempt to enter through the front door, but a neighbor observes your actions and shouts out, and you run away from the scene.

-In this scenario, you could face charges of Penal Code 664/459 attempted burglary due to the fact to were trying to open the front door with intent burglarize the house, and your act was considered a substantial and direct step towards the completion of the burglary.
+In this scenario, you could face charges of Penal Code 664/459 attempted burglary because you were trying to open the front door with the intent to burglarize the house, and your act was considered a substantial and direct step towards the completion of the burglary.

 This same theory also applies to other attempted crimes, such as rape, when a victim is successful in escaping before sexual intercourse occurs.

 A substantial step towards the commission of the crime means you did more than just prepare.
-Legal penalties for an attempt crime depend on the nature of the attempted crime, but typically punished by a one-half the sentence of the completed crime.
+Legal penalties for an attempted crime depend on the nature of the attempted crime but are typically punished by one-half the sentence of the completed crime.

 To give readers more useful information about attempted crimes, our criminal defense lawyers are providing an outline below.